Summer School 2022

 Credit Recovery Program

-AUHSD Summer School 2021 Credit Recovery Program will be offered as in a hybrid model in which students will attend school in-person twice a week as well as complete coursework online.
+AUHSD Summer School 2022 Credit Recovery Program will be offered as a hybrid model in which students will attend school in-person twice a week as well as complete coursework online.

-Please email completed to your counselor (or bring to summer school site, if completing application after June 7).
+Please email the completed application to your counselor (or bring the application to the summer school site if completing application after June 1).

 Summer School Dates: